Opinion: Joshua Wong's imprisonment in Hong Kong is persecution by prosecution | DW | 02.12.2020

 Together with the enactment of the National Security Law in July — a tool which enables authorities to arrest, detain and imprison dissents — many activists feel that Hong Kong is no more.
 The freedom and civil liberties that were once guaranteed to Hong Kongers no longer exist.

-Leaked documents from UK authorities suggest that the UK government should prepare for a "mass exodus" of Hong Kongers to British soil.
+Leaked documents from UK authorities suggest that the UK government should prepare for a "mass exodus" of Hong Kongers from the territory to British soil.

 While Hong Kong daily life appears to continue as usual, there are already signs indicating the city is undergoing a shift.